Skip to main content

 Great Ball Court

-The largest Mesoamerican ball court measures 168 by 70 metres, dwarfing all other ancient American playing fields whilst demonstrating exceptional acoustic engineering that allows whispers at one end to be heard 135 metres away at the opposite goal.
-Massive stone walls rising 8 metres feature intricate relief carvings depicting ball players, death imagery, and ritual decapitation scenes, revealing the game's profound religious significance.
-Stone rings mounted high on the walls served as scoring targets in this competition where losing teams possibly faced sacrifice.
-The court's architectural sophistication includes sloped playing surfaces preventing ball stagnation and carved benches for elite spectators, whilst the surrounding structures create natural amplification for thousands witnessing these sacred contests that merged athletic prowess with cosmic symbolism.
+The largest Mesoamerican ball court measures 168 by 70 meters, demonstrating exceptional acoustic engineering that allows whispers to be heard 135 meters away.
+Massive stone walls rising 8 meters feature relief carvings depicting ball players, death imagery, and ritual decapitation scenes, revealing the game's religious significance.
+Stone rings mounted high on walls served as scoring targets where losing teams possibly faced sacrifice.
+The court's architecture includes sloped surfaces preventing ball stagnation and carved benches for elite spectators.
+Pro tip: Test the famous acoustics by standing at one end while a companion claps at the opposite goal--the echo returns as a bird-like chirp, demonstrating Maya acoustic engineering built into the wall angles.

 Temple of Warriors pyramid with carved columns and ancient Maya architecture at Chichen Itza